Visual Abstract: Effect of Low-Intensity Outreach Programs vs Usual Care on Self-harm in Outpatients With Suicidal Thoughts

 Visual Abstract

-Authors: Deepa L. Sekhar, M.D., M.Sc., of the Pennsylvania State University College of Medicine in Hershey, is the corresponding author.
+Authors: Jesse H. Wright, M.D., Ph.D., of the University of Louisville School of Medicine, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.